ey7/project-three/README.md

-# Python Flask book blogging app
+# Book Klub - A Python Flask book lovers app

-## Book Blogging App
+## A Flask app for bookworms
-This Python Flask blogging app allows book lovers to read blogs and article about their favourite authors and books.
-Users can browse and search all content anonymously, or they can elect to register and sign in, where they can create, update and delete their own content.
+This Python Flask app allows book lovers to read reviews and content about their favourite authors and books.
+Users can browse and search all content anonymously, or they can elect to register and sign in, where they can create, read, update and delete (CRUD) their own content.
 Full user authentication with hashed passwords gives added security.
 The app is intended as a resource for book lovers that would grow over time to a treasure trove of information.

  ## UX and Design Planning